skylar-kim/webdev/dom/README.md

 When those two javascript lines run, we __do not want addListAfterClick to run__ because we want to run it AFTER the event happens.
 When the event happens (ie. a click) then the function is automatically run every time the click happens.
 We are passing a reference to the function without running it.

+### Developer Fundamentals: Accessing the DOM
+#### Problem with Inner HTML:
+Every time the inner HTML was set, the HTML has to be parsed, a DOM constructed and inserted into the document (aka recreate the entire DOM tree and put it back into the Web browser).
+Susceptible to cross-sized scripting (security risk).

+#### Modern Day Idea:
+Want to make fast performance websites: minimize the amount of backend requests.
+What is important: Location of server, how many trips, and the size of the files.
+Therefore, we want to minimize the num of DOM manipulation.
+Paint Splashing: the green actions in the Developer Tools means that something is being "repainted"